ohmediaorg/security-bundle/README.md

 {% endif %}
 ```

-## User Permissions
+## Admin Permissions

-Editing a non-developer user will show a selection of Permissions.
+Editing an admin user will show a selection of Permissions.
 To add to this
 selection, create a service that implements `OHMedia\SecurityBundle\Service\EntityChoiceInterface`.

 You may need to manually tag your service as `oh_media_security.entity_choice`.